All about Single Candlestick Patterns

 Conclusion

-FAQs on Single Candlestick Patterns
+FAQs on Single Candlestick Pattern

 The strongest candlestick pattern is subjective and depends on context.
 Patterns like the engulfing pattern or hammer can indicate strong reversals or continuations, but no single pattern is universally strongest.